digital-asset/daml/docs/source/tools/trigger-service/auth0_example.rst

       </body>
       <script>
         async function listTriggers() {
+          // The rule defined above accepts all claims for all users.
-          const resp = await fetch("http://localhost:5000/trigger/v1/triggers?party=Alice");
+          // So, we can always access claims to the party Alice. const resp = await fetch("http://localhost:5000/trigger/v1/triggers?party=Alice");
           if (resp.status === 401) {
             const challenge = await resp.json();